resmio/featuredeploy/README.md

 ### Misc
 Featuredeploy is used regularly at resmio and designed as a general purpose application, nevertheless the [rule of three applies](https://blog.codinghorror.com/rule-of-three/).
 Meaning that it fits very well the needs of the company it was designed for but may need adaptations to work for you.
-Also note that the code did not get more dedication than it needs for its purpose.
+Also note that the code did not get more dedication than it needs to fulfill its purpose.